quietboil/include-sql/docs/index.md

 > **Note** that include-sql will use the name as-is.
 If you want to avoid Rust complaining about it, use the appropriate (snake) case for it.

-* `?` or `!` is a mandatory statement variant tag.
+* `?` is a statement variant tag.
 It directs `impl_sql` to generate a specific implementation.
 This tag can be any sequence of Rust punctuation characters as long as they represent a single valid Rust punctuation [token][4].
+This tag is optional.
+When it is absent, an implicit `!` will be passed to the `impl_sql` macro.

 > For example, [include-postgres-sql][1] and [include-sqlite-sql][2] recognize `?`, `!`, and `->` tags.
 For `? they generate methods that process selected rows, for `!` - methods that execute all other - non-select - statements, and for `->` - methods that read data from `RETURNING` statements.